-Myth or Fact?
-Cooking with Aluminum Foil Is Bad for Your Health
+Is Cooking with Aluminum Foil Bad for Your Health?

-Lining sheet pans, packets for the grill, and storage in the fridge are just a few of the uses that aluminum foil can have in your kitchen.
-But can cooking with foil can have dangerous consequences?
+Lining sheet pans, making packets for the grill and storing food in the fridge are just a few of the ways you can use aluminum foil in your kitchen.
+But can cooking with foil have dangerous consequences?

 Myth or Fact?

-Over the years, rumors have swirled about high levels of aluminum leading to health risks including Alzheimer’s and kidney disease.
-The truth is aluminum is all around us (even in the water supply), and regular contact does not appear to cause problems.
+Over the years, rumors have swirled about high levels of aluminum leading to health risks, including Alzheimer’s disease and kidney disease.
+The truth is, aluminum is all around us.
+It is naturally found in water, air and soil, and it is used in additives and preservatives.
+You can even be exposed to aluminum in some cosmetics, antiperspirants, antacids and aspirin.
+Regular contact does not appear to cause problems.

 In the Kitchen

 Is there a concern for the home cook?
 According to the CDC, it doesn’t appear so.
 The CDC says that “a very small amount of the aluminum in food or water will enter your body through the digestive tract.”
 However, most aluminum in food, water and medicines leaves your body quickly in your feces.
 Small amounts of aluminum can also enter your bloodstream but will leave your body quickly through the urine.